ceriustech/Vanilla-JavaScript-Projects/README.md

 # Vanilla-JavaScript-Projects

-This Repository is specifically meant to store any code that I've created for my JavaScript Project.
-I'll be creating 60 Javascript applications every day in order to familiarize myself with the basics of Javascript.
+This Repository is specifically meant to store any code that I've created for my JavaScript Projects.
+I'll be creating many Javascript based projects and posting them here for anyone to implement in their own work.